angular/angular/aio/content/guide/router-tutorial-toh.md

 The `CrisisListComponent` contains the crisis list and a `RouterOutlet` to display the `Crisis Center Home` and `Crisis Detail` route components.

 The `Crisis Detail` route is a child of the `Crisis List`.
-The router [reuses components](#reuse) by default, so the `Crisis Detail` component will be re-used as you select different crises.
+The router [reuses components](#reuse) by default, so the `Crisis Detail` component is re-used as you select different crises.
 In contrast, back in the `Hero Detail` route, [the component was recreated](#snapshot-the-no-observable-alternative) each time you selected a different hero from the list of heroes.

 At the top level, paths that begin with `/` refer to the root of the application.